If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 It helps to keep the heat in and also with noise, which is a godsend if you’re living in a small home with kids.

-That said, the walls weren’t necessary, and if my budget was limited, I’d focus solely on putting insulation in the ceiling as it’s “…generally the easiest, cheapest and most effective insulation to install” (Energywise).
+If my budget were limited, I would focus solely on putting insulation in the ceiling, as it is “generally the easiest, cheapest, and most effective insulation to install“ (Energywise).

 That’s because heat rises, so insulation helps to retain heat within a room, rather than let it escape through the ceiling.